Answer 95% of 911 calls within 20 seconds

 Abandoned calls are those where a caller hangs up or gets disconnected before a dispatcher is able to answer.
 As we have decreased call answer time, the percent of abandoned calls has also decreased, from 45% in 2015 to consistently near 10% since 2019.
 We track this as an indicator of increased call answer time because people are less likely to hang up and redial if their call is answer quickly.

 911 Call Volume

-Keeping up with the flow of calls then creates a virtuous circle: reduced answer time lowers the likelihood that callers will abandon their call and re-dial, which in turn reduces call volume, which reduces call answer time, and so forth.
+This creates a positive cycle, since often when wait times are long callers may hang up and redial.
+Reduced answer times lower the likelihood that callers will abandon their call and re-dial, which in turn reduces call volume, which reduces call answer time, and so forth.